 - Methods of depreciation, depletion, and amortization; defining the cost centre, which reserves to use, how to adjust the numerator, shared production, depreciating common facilities

 - Comparison of oil and gas revenue recognition treatments under IAS 18 and its replacement IFRS 15

-- Application of IAS 18 to recognition (production, lifting, production inventory (IAS 2))
+- Application to recognition (production, lifting, production inventory (IAS 2))

 - Reporting of reserves